lakekeeper/lakekeeper/site/docs/getting-started.md

 curl -X POST http://localhost:8080/management/v1/warehouse -H "Content-Type: application/json" -d @create-warehouse-request.json
 ```

-If you want to use a different storage backend, see the [STORAGE.MD](STORAGE.MD) for example configurations.
+If you want to use a different storage backend, see the [Storage Guide](../docs/nightly/storage/) for example configurations.

 ### Connect Compute